-Figure 7: Rectangular area of Isla de Gran Canaria (Canary Islands): (a) initial mesh and (b) resulting mesh after ten steps of the optimisation process
+Figure 3: Rectangular area of Isla de La Palma (Canary Islands): (a) initial mesh with 574 inverted tetrahedra and (b) resulting valid mesh after ten steps of the optimisation process.

-Figure 8: Evolution of quality curves during the optimisation process.
-Function $q\kappa(e)$ is a quality measure for tetrahedron e
+Figure 4: Quality curves of the generated mesh and the resulting mesh after ten steps of the optimisation process.
+Function $q{\kappa}(e)$ is a quality measure for tetrahedron e.